t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ### `src/pages/api/auth/[...nextauth].ts`

 The `[...nextauth].ts` file is the NextAuth.js authentication slug route.
 It is used to handle authentication requests.
-See [NextAuth.js usage](usage/next-auth) for more information.
+See [NextAuth.js usage](usage/next-auth) for more information on NextAuth.js, and [Next.js Dynamic Routes Docs](https://nextjs.org/docs/routing/dynamic-routes) for info on catch-all/slug routes.

 <sub>(with NextAuth.js)</sub>